Jacqueline Jules: Life

-She was born in Petersburg, Virginia.
-In 1979, she earned a BA from the University of Pittsburgh, and in 2001, she received a M.L.S. from the University of Maryland.
+She was born in Petersburg, Virginia, United States.
+In 1979, she earned a BA degree from the University of Pittsburgh, and in 2001, she received a M.L.S. from the University of Maryland.
 Since 1995, she has lived in Northern Virginia, where she has worked as a school librarian, teacher, and writer.

 Jules began her career as an author with the publication of The Grey Striped Shirt, a story about the granddaughter of Holocaust survivors, published in 1995.
-She has written over a dozen books of Jewish interest for young readers, including The Hardest Word, Once Upon a Shabbos, and three Sydney Taylor Honor Award winners, Sarah Laughs, Benjamin and the Silver Goblet and Never Say a Mean Word Again: A Tale from Medieval Spain.
+She has written more than a dozen books of Jewish interest for young readers, including The Hardest Word, Once Upon a Shabbos, and three Sydney Taylor Honor Award winners, Sarah Laughs, Benjamin and the Silver Goblet and Never Say a Mean Word Again: A Tale from Medieval Spain.
 Never Say a Mean Word Again was also named a finalist in the 2014 National Jewish Book Award, illustrated children's book category.

 Jules has also written stories inspired by her experiences as an elementary school librarian.
 No English is the story of two second grade girls who find a creative way to overcome a language barrier.
 Duck for Turkey Day is about a Vietnamese-American child who is concerned about her family's unconventional Thanksgiving dinner.
 Unite or Die: How Thirteen States Became a Nation began as a skit she wrote for her students to perform on Constitution Day.

 With Zapato Power: Freddie Ramos Takes Off, Jules created a chapter book series about a boy who can outrun trains with his super-powered purple sneakers.
 The idea for this series was sparked by young students who repeatedly asked for a book about a "superhero" on an early elementary age reading level.

 Jules's poetry has appeared in numerous publications, including Christian Science Monitor, St. Anthony Messenger, Cicada, Cricket. and BALLOONS Lit.
 Journal.
 She won the Arlington Arts Moving Words Contest in 1999 and 2007 the SCBWI Magazine Merit Plaque for Poetry in 2009, and the Best Original Poetry award from the Catholic Press Association in 2008.

+In "Smoke at the Pentagon," published in 2023, Jules told the story of the September 11, 2001, attack on the Pentagon through a series of poems written from the perspective of childen about that day.